Getting started

 • SQL database or AWS DynamoDB/S3 for job execution logging

-root# cd /tmp
+username% cd /tmp

 The installation will create the following: